jake-the-dev/A-Pets-Life/README.md

 A thunk is a function that wraps an expression to delay its evaluation. (allows async await) Action creators create objects → objects are dispatched to the store → the store invokes reducers → reducers generate new state → listeners are notified of state updates.
 Creating CONSTANTS for strings as strings don't trigger error logs. ie Actions and reducers.
-Dynamic Titles with JSX: {currentId ?
-"Edit" : "Create"} a Memory
+Dynamic Titles with ternary operators inside JSX: {currentId ?
+"Edit" : "Create"} a Memory Using ternary operators to create 2 components in 1 field.
 </details>

 <details><summary>Understanding Folder Structure</summary>